Cognition Neural Systems

 3. Colloquia and Seminars

 The University of Arizona attracts numerous speakers and visiting scholars each year.
-The Psychology Colloquium Series is extensive, each year featuring approximately 16 leading researchers from a broad range of disciplines within psychology.
-A Cognitive Science Brown Bag Series meets weekly, and in the Fall the Master Seminar frequently is given by the same guest speakers as the Brown Bag.
-Seminars and colloquia offered by other programs; such as Linguistics, Philosophy and Neuroscience also bring in notable speakers.
+The Psychology Colloquium Series features approximately 10 or more leading researchers from a broad range of disciplines within psychology.
+A Cognitive Science Brown Bag Series meets weekly.
+In the Fall the Master Seminar frequently is given by the same guest speakers as the Cognitive Science Brown Bag.
+Seminars and colloquia offered by other programs; such as Linguistics, Philosophy, and Neuroscience also attract notable speakers.